 Bryant has led Lubbock-Cooper ISD for six years, where he serves more than 6,900 students.
 He has been in education administration for 23 years.
 Of particular note to the committee was Bryant’s thoughts on the future of public education and the necessity for educators to embrace change, including new technology.
 Along with his future focus, the committee also appreciated his efforts to place a priority on the advocacy work that occurs between legislative sessions.
 Bryant earned his bachelor’s degree, master’s degree, and superintendent certification from Texas Tech University.

-Sponsored by the Texas Association of School Boards (TASB), the Superintendent of the Year program recognizes exemplary superintendents for their strong leadership skills, dedication to improving educational quality, ability to build effective employee relations, student performance, and commitment to public involvement in education.
+Candidates are chosen for their strong leadership skills, dedication to improving educational quality, ability to build effective employee relations, student performance, and commitment to public involvement in education.
+Superintendents from any of the state’s local school districts are eligible for nomination by their school boards.
 Local nominees are submitted to a regional selection committee, which chooses one nominee to send to the state selection committee.

 The 2019 Superintendent of the Year will be announced September 21 at the TASA/TASB Convention in Dallas.
 The districts of the winning superintendent and state finalists will receive an award from Balfour, program underwriter.

 TASB is a nonprofit association established in 1949 to serve local public school boards.
 School board members are the largest group of publicly elected officials in the state.
 The districts they represent serve approximately 5.3 million students.